jonathankkizer/jonathankkizer.github.io/index.md

 In my free time, I love being out in the beautiful Rocky Mountains of Colorado.
 You can find me on my motorcycle, hiking, or jogging.
 I have a personal interest in iOS development, climatology data, and Formula 1.

-I am currently pursuing a (Master of Science in Analytics degree from Georgia Tech)[https://www.analytics.gatech.edu], and expecting to graduate in May 2023.
+I am currently pursuing a [Master of Science in Analytics degree from Georgia Tech](https://www.analytics.gatech.edu), and expecting to graduate in May 2023.